ZhuangLab/storm-analysis/doc/source/parameters.rst

 3D-DAOSTORM
 -----------

 * **camera_gain** - Conversion factor to go from camera ADU to photo-electrons.
-Units are e-/ADU, so the camera ADU values will be divided by this number to convert to photo-electrons.
+Units are ADU/e-, so the camera ADU values will be divided by this number to convert to photo-electrons (e-).

 * **camera_offset** - This what the camera reads with the shutter closed.